Ubuntu Shell

 1. It populate /etc/passwd, /etc/shadow, /etc/group, and /etc/gshadow files for the newly created user account.

-2. Setup permission and privileges for that new user account.
+2. Setup permissions and privileges for that new user account.

-3. Create new home directory for that new user account at /home/<newuser> (Only adduser command does that, we will talk about it more later).
+3. Create a new home directory for that new user account at /home/<newuser> (only the adduser command does that; we will talk about it more later).

 Whenever a new user is created, an automatically new entry for that user is added at the /etc/passwd file.
 This file stores all the current user information in your system.